Safe as money in the bank?

 Dec 10, 2019

 Most New Zealanders don’t realise that banks survive on a small buffer of shareholder capital.
 These shareholders have received and expect high returns on their investment.
 This, in part, has been achieved by increased leverage by the banks.
 The stability of any bank depends on the quality of the loan book but few people look at the details before depositing their money in the bank.
-Many commentators have argued that the Global Financial Crisis was due to banks lending too much and being too leveraged.
+There are many financial commentators that have argued that the Global Financial Crisis (GFC) was largely due to actions done of banks.
+Things such as banks lending too much and being too leveraged.

 To avoid such disasters, in 2018, the Reserve Bank of NZ created a key bank metrics tool to monitor and report the level of risk that banks were exposed to.
 With this and other information, they publish 6 monthly Financial Stability reports.